rust-lang/rust/editors/code/README.md

 **Note** the extension may cause conflicts with the official Rust extension.
 It is recommended to disable the Rust extension when using the rust-analyzer extension.

-**Note** the project is in alpha status: it is already useful in practice, but can't be considered stable.

 ## Sponsor

 Work on rust-analyzer is sponsored by